 The cost for braces and aligners usually depends on the severity of the problem and the treatment options discussed between you and your dentist.
 On average, any of these solutions can range from $2,000 – $5,000 or more.

-Costs are affected by individual insurance cover, dental office payment options, etc. So it really is a cost that is unique to you and your family depending on the extent of your dental needs.
+Costs are affected by individual insurance coverage, dental office payment options, etc. So it really is a cost that is unique to you and your family depending on the extent of your dental needs.

 Interested in Metal Braces?